← Back to Characters

 Brena Jerhit

-Born Iaisa Jerhit, Brena discovered the legacy of Brennen Jerhit—an infamous warlord from the Warlord Eras whose raids and underworld alliances laid the foundation for the modern Jerhit Syndicate.
-Inspired by his example and disillusioned by imperial attempts to rewrite the past, she cast off her given name and assumed the mantle of Brena, embracing the syndicate's violent inheritance as her own.
+Born Iaisa Jerhit, she discovered the legacy of Brennen Jerhit, the infamous warlord from the Warlord Eras whose raids and underworld alliances laid the foundation for the modern Jerhit Syndicate.
+Disillusioned by imperial attempts to rewrite the past, she cast off her given name and assumed the mantle of Brena, embracing the syndicate's violent inheritance as her own.
+She is dark skinned with green eyes and silver hair, a combination unprecedented in the Thazvaari population, and she is recognized immediately anywhere she appears.

-As the current matriarch of the Jerhit Syndicate, Brena commands the inland circuits of Thazvaar with a hybrid strategy of theft, propaganda, and advanced tech design.
-Her branch, Brena Propulsion Designs, supplies jetpacks, micro-cannons, and illicit relay tech to pirates, elites, and private warlords alike—much of it stolen from captured Berinese engineers.
+As matriarch of the Jerhit Syndicate, Brena commands the inland circuits of Thazvaar with a strategy that combines theft, propaganda, and advanced technology design.
+Her branch, Brena Propulsion Designs, supplies jetpacks, micro-cannons, and illicit relay technology to pirates, elites, and private warlords.
+Much of it is stolen from captured Berinese engineers.
 Kidnappings, ransom extractions, and forced prototype development are commonplace under her rule.
+The syndicate exploits the Solarn registry gap: inland unregistered people are moved through grey zone cargo channels and given identities built backward from nothing.

 About Vesselborn